flavioroma/wazoku_test/readme.md

 ## Exercise 1

-Clients now wish to receive a list of inactive users as well as active ones.
+Our clients wish to receive a list of inactive users as well as active ones.
 Given the limitation of the csv format, we propose generating an Excel document instead of a csv file.
 Use the [openpyxl](https://openpyxl.readthedocs.org/) library to modify the code to produce an xlsx document containing two sheets, the first mirrors the csv with a list of active users and their activity, the